brettmillerb/Powershell/README.md

 ### Get-ADLocalAdminGroup
 	Checks AD to see if a Local Admin Group exists for the corresponding computer account and it's members.

+### Get-ADUserAzure
+	Checks AzureAD using UPN from on-premises Active Directory account

 ### Get-ADUserOwner
 	Gets the owner of the User object from the ACL of the AD Object.